bennyhuo/KotlinBlogTranslation/original/Eclipse Plugin Alpha is Out!.md

 source_url: https://blog.jetbrains.com/kotlin/2015/03/eclipse-plugin-alpha-is-out/
 ---

-Kotlin support in IntelliJ IDEA has always been among our top priorities, but we have been working on Eclipse support as well, and today we are happy to present the first alpha result of this effort.
+Kotlin support in IntelliJ IDEA has always been among our top priorities, but we have been working on Eclipse support as well, and today we are happy to present the first <strong>alpha</strong> result of this effort.
 Although it’s only a start and many things will be improved over time, it already features

 * Building and Running Your Code